Juanxpeke/Lotus-Engine/README.md

 # GPU-Driven Renderer

-A GPU-Driven renderer extended from the MonaEngine renderer arquitecture.
+A GPU-Driven renderer currently based on the MonaEngine renderer arquitecture.

 ## Setup